fhightower-tc/fhightower-tc.gitlab.io/content/post/playbooks/Repeat_Until_Success.md

 - `count`: The number of times the action has been attempted (when triggering this playbook, you will usually want to set this value to zero)
 - `link`: The http trigger link to the playbook with the action you would like to perform
+- `finalLink`: The http trigger link you would like to call when the playbook at `link` is successful
 - `max`: The maximum number of times to attempt the action

 The basic algorithm is as follows:

 1. Attempt an http request to the playbook specified by the `link` URL query parameter.
-2. If the http request from step 1 works: we're done!
+2. If the http request from step 1 works:
+    - Make a request to `finalLink`
 3. If the http request from step 1 does not work (returns 40X error):
-    - Increment the count which keeps track of the number of times we have tried to trigger the other playbook
+    - Increment the `count` which keeps track of the number of times we have tried to trigger the other playbook
-    - If the count is less than the maximum number of attempts: wait for twenty seconds and make another attempt
+    - If the `count` is less than the `max` number of attempts: wait for twenty seconds and make another attempt
-    - If the count is equal to the maximum number of attempts: stop and send a message (by default, a slack message)
+    - If the `count` is equal to the `max` number of attempts: stop and send a message (by default, a slack message)

 ## Use Cases